Contributors

 Armando J Barcena graduated from Michigan State University College of Law in 2022.
 He has a B.A. in History, and a Minor in Political Science, from California State University Fullerton, located in his home state of California.
 Armando is interested in a wide array of legal topics such as Constitutional Law, Administrative Law, and Environmental Law.
 Armando has previously researched freedom suits and their prevalence in the American Confluence.
 He can be reached at barcena7@msu.edu.

-Bret Bicoy is currently a third-year law student at the Michigan State University College of Law, and he has a B.A. in History from the University of Wisconsin-Milwaukee.
-He chose to join the Citing Slavery Project team because he believes in the project and supports the legal reforms that will be made because of it.
-Bret intends on working in the public interest sector post-graduation from MSU.
+Bret Bicoy graduated from Michigan State University College of Law in 2022, and he has a B.A. in History from the University of Wisconsin-Milwaukee.
+He worked on the Citing Slavery Project team because he believed in the project and supported the legal reforms that will be made because of it.
 He can be reached at bicoybre@msu.edu.

-Audrea Dakho is a 3L at Michigan State University and has an M.S. in Criminology & Criminal Justice from the University of Michigan, Dearborn.
+Audrea Dakho graduated from Michigan State University College of Law in 2023 and has an M.S. in Criminology & Criminal Justice from the University of Michigan, Dearborn.
 She is a first generation Iraqi American, and her home state is Michigan.
 Audrea is interested in the intersection of criminal justice reform and immigration reform and defending those who have been adversely affected and disenfranchised by both systems.
 Her previous research experience pertains to postsecondary education in carceral spaces.
 Audrea is beyond thrilled to be joining such a much-needed research project that explores the racism that is so firmly rooted in this country's legal system and hopes this will bring forth further discussions on how to dismantle the structures that target and abuse historically marginalized groups of people.
 She is currently researching cases from Louisiana.
 She can be reached at dakhoaud@msu.edu.

 Hannah Gates, Editor